The Mind-Body Connection

 Select a date

-Live training delivered online – Attend Dr Andrew Morrice’s workshop live via Zoom on Wednesday 11th November 2020.
-The content covered will be the same as his attended workshop and you will have plenty of opportunities to ask questions.
+Live training delivered online – Join Dr Andrew Morrice live via Zoom on Friday 26th February 2021.
+The content covered on this lively day will be the same as his attended workshop and you will have plenty of opportunities to ask questions.
 All you need is a quiet place to watch, a PC or tablet and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you details of how to join the Zoom workshop.

 NB The training will be recorded in case anyone experiences technical difficulties on the day.